 3. Calculate the dose based on the heaviest animals in the mob.
 Split mobs for drenching if there is a large weight range, so that heavy animals are not underdosed, and light animals are not overdosed.

 4. Follow the label instructions to ensure correct dose and use of treatments.

-5. After sheep have been drenched, graze them initially on paddocks already contaminated with worms likely to be less resistant to drenches (except in the cases of paddocks that specifically being prepared as low worm-risk).
-Eggs from surviving drench-resistant worms will be diluted by eggs and larvae already on the paddock and therefore not exposed to the drench (i.e. ‘in refugia’).
+5. After animals have been drenched, graze them initially on paddocks already contaminated with worms, not on paddocks that are being specifically prepared as low worm-risk.
+Eggs deposited on pasture from surviving drench-resistant worms in the animals will be diluted by eggs and larvae already on the paddock (these should be susceptible, or at least, less drench resistant).

 i.
 When the sheep eventually leave these low worm-risk paddocks, treat them with an effective drench that is from a different group to the drench used when the sheep first went onto the paddock.
 The aim is to remove any drench-resistant worms surviving in the sheep after the first drench.